cap-js/mcp-server/README.md

 ### `search_docs` - Embedding-Based Documentation Search

-This tool uses vector embeddings to search through preprocessed CAP documentation content stored locally.
+This tool uses vector embeddings to search through preprocessed CAP documentation stored locally.
 The process works as follows:

-1. **Pre-processing**: CAP documentation is chunked into semantic sections and converted to vector embeddings using a local embedding model.
+1. **Pre-processing:** CAP documentation is split into semantic sections and converted to vector embeddings using a local embedding model.
-2. **Query processing**: Your search query is also converted to an embedding vector.
+2. **Query processing:** Your search query is also converted to an embedding vector.
-3. **Similarity search**: The system finds documentation chunks with the highest semantic similarity to your query.
+3. **Similarity search:** The system finds documentation chunks with the highest semantic similarity to your query.

-This approach enables semantic search - you can find relevant documentation even when your query doesn't contain exact keywords from the docs.
+This semantic search approach enables you to find relevant documentation even when your query does not use the exact keywords found in the docs.